Did You Notice THIS About Lady Gaga's Hair Recently?

 But as we all know, everything Gaga does is intentional (yes, even the white pantsuit had meaning).
 Which begs the question: Could the look be a subtle dig at the 45th POTUS, who recently ordered the 3,150 documents on JFK's untimely death be released?
 Monroe, after all, was a frequent guest at the White House, even famously singing "Happy Birthday" to the former commander-in-chief.
 Maybe she's trying to channel her inner bombshell, as she did at last year's Golden Globes.

 Or maybe — just maybe — the similarities are nothing more than sheer coincidence.
-Perhaps this time, the statement she's trying to make goes beyond the color of her hair or the way she decided to style it.
-She's giving a nod to a 1950s icon while tackling important women's issues, which, if you ask us, is what's really worth going gaga for.
+Perhaps this time, the statement she's trying to make goes beyond the colour of her hair or the way she decided to style it.
+She's giving a nod to a 1950s icon while tackling important woman's issues, which, if you ask us, is what's really worth going gaga for.

 Related Video: